tevelee/Eval/README.md

 *Let's see just a few examples:*

-It's extremely easy to formulate expressions (and evaluate them in runtime), like
+It's extremely easy to formulate expressions (and evaluate them at runtime), like

 - `5 in 1...3` evaluates to `false` Bool type
 - `'Eval' starts with 'E'` evaluates to `true` Bool type